ajitsg89/Linear_Regression_Assignment/README.md

 5)In 2019 there are more rental bike users than in 2018

+6)There are more booking in the months May, June, July, Aug, Sept and Oct.

-6)There are more rental bike users when wheather is clear to partly cloudy
+7)There are more rental bike users when wheather is clear to partly cloudy

-7)There is not even single day on which heavy rain/snow has occured
+8)There is not even single day on which heavy rain/snow has occured

-8)Usage of bike on weekdays is slighlty highrer than holidays
+9)Usage of bike on weekdays is slighlty highrer than holidays

-9)Usage of bike is similiar irrespective of being working day or not
+10)Usage of bike is similiar irrespective of being working day or not

-10)There is direct relation between bike demand and temp/atemp
+11)There is direct relation between bike demand and temp/atemp

-11)There is inverse relation between bike demand and hum/windspeed
+12)There is inverse relation between bike demand and hum/windspeed

-12)Training Data set Stats -
+13)Training Data set Stats -

                     1)R-squared = 0.832

                     2)Adj.
 R-squared = 0.829

-                    3)Error terms are normally distributed for training data set 13)Testing Data set Stats -
+                    3)Error terms are normally distributed for training data set 14)Testing Data set Stats -

-                   1)R-squared = 0.816
+                   1)R-squared = 0.8038

                    2)Adj.
-R-squared = 0.808
+R-squared = 0.7944

-                   3)Error terms are normally distributed for test data set

-14)R-squared and Adj.
+15)R-squared and Adj.
 R-squared values for both training and test data is almost same

-15)Linear Regression Model (Line of best fit) - Based on Training data set
+16)Linear Regression Model (Line of best fit) - Based on Training data set

-cnt = 0.2259*yr - 0.0930*holiday + 0.6200*temp - 0.2868*hum - 0.2059*windspeed + 0.0800*season_Summer + 0.1390*season_Winter - 0.0482*mnth_July + 0.0944*mnth_Sept - 0.1914*weathersit_Light Rain or Snow + 0.2682
+cnt = 0.2259yr - 0.0930holiday + 0.6200temp - 0.2868hum - 0.2059windspeed + 0.0800season_Summer + 0.1390season_Winter - 0.0482mnth_July + 0.0944mnth_Sept - 0.1914weathersit_Light Rain or Snow + 0.2682

 ## Libraries version
 - Pandas: 2.2.2